-Prerequisite: PHYS IIII with a minimum grade of C; PHYS IIIL with a minimum grade of C. Corequisite: PHYS IIIL with a minimum grade of C. Corequis
+Prerequisite: PHYS IIII with a minimum grade of C; PHYS IIIIL with a minimum grade of C. Corequisite: PHYS III2L.
+Contact Hours: 3

 PHYS III2L - Introductory Physics Lab II (I)

 Selected laboratory exercises paralleling the topics in PHYS 1112.
 The laboratory exercises for this course include material from electricity and magnetism, geometric optics, and physical optics.